Volcanoes of Hawaii visited in 2018

 Inside a massive lava tube cave formed by the Mauna Loa eruptions in 1881.
 The lava tube is 25 miles long and you are free to explore as you please.
 Don’t forget to bring a flashlight and wear comfortable shoes though.
 It’s dark and creepy in there.

-My journey in search of Pele
+My journey in search of Pele on a Boat Tour

 Back in 2018, I went to the Big Island of Hawaii a few months after the river of lava covered the land, eating houses and forests on its way to the ocean.
 When Pele feels like hula dancing and forces Hawaii Volcanoes National Park to close to the public, it becomes logistically very complicated to get access to the lava.
 One of the few remaining ways to see lava kissing the ocean is by boat, volcanic activity permitting.
 Then exactly two weeks after my visit, ocean entries ceased.